learn-academy-2021-alpha/week-5-assessment-DevenPerkins/rails-questions.md

 4. What is the naming convention for generating a Rails model?
 What is the naming convention for the table that is generated with this command?

-The model is in Pascal case and the tables are plural and in snake_case
+The model is in Pascal case and singular The tables are plural and in snake_case

 5. A Rails application is going to have two models.
 One is called Library and one is called Book.
 A library will have many books and a book will belong to a library.
 Which model would contain the foreign key?
 What would the foreign key column be named?